ChrisXioannou/SOC_PFSPLINE/README.md

 - Used Microsoft’s media creation tool to create installation support and ISO.

 ### BadBlood:
-- Used BadBlood to populate the directory with a large number of users, groups, and organizational units, deliberately filled with errors and anomalies mimicing a real-world enterprise scenario with  This tool is crucial for creating a complex and realistic environment for security training and testing.
+- Used BadBlood to populate the directory with a large number of users, groups, and organizational units, deliberately filled with errors and anomalies mimicing a real-world enterprise scenario with.
+This tool is crucial for creating a complex and realistic environment for security training and testing.
 The setup with BadBlood included users, misconfigurations.
 - Code can be found: [BadBlood GitHub](https://github.com/davidprowe/BadBlood)

 ### Microsoft Workstation